regataos/new-gcs/README.md

 # new-gcs
-Nrw Game Access - Vue 3
+New Game Access - Vue 3